Nutrition for Specific Medical Conditions

 - Food safety and food hygiene – practices for patients undergoing cancer treatment

-This fact sheet provides you with information on safe foods and food hygiene practices for when you are having chemotherapy. - Healthy Eating and Acute Lymphoblastic Leukaemia (ALL)
+This fact sheet provides you with information on safe foods and food hygiene practices for when you are having chemotherapy. - Nausea and vomiting during chemotherapy

-This fact sheet provides you with information on how to try to reduce nausea and vomiting during and after chemotherapy. - Super snacks for children undergoing cancer treatment
+This fact sheet provides you with information on how to try to reduce nausea and vomiting during and after chemotherapy. - Low iodine diet

 Cystic Fibrosis